hubotio/hubot/docs/adapters/shell.md

 ## Getting Started

-To use the shell adapter you can simply omit the `-a` option when running hubot as it will use the shell adapter by default.
+To use the Shell adapter you can simply omit the `-a` option when running hubot as it will use the Shell adapter by default.

     % bin/hubot